medikoo/es6-set/CONTRIBUTING.md

 This package needs to work in any ES5 environment, therefore it's good to confirm it passes tests in Node.js v0.12 release.

+Any new feature or enhancement should be covered with respective tests

 Run tests via:

 ```